GoogleCloudPlatform/awesome-google-cloud/CONTRIBUTING.md

    for more detailed instructions for how to do this.
 1. Submit a pull request.

+Please assess your proposed addition for the following qualities:

+- The resource should be active with recent updates.
+- For projects, there should be multiple contributors.

 Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a